Middle ear (otitis media) infections are very common in young children. They include:

 In some cases, the eardrum may rupture under the pressure from buildup of fluid.
 This can occur from both AOM and OME and usually heals without treatment.
 However chronic perforations require surgical treatment.In some severe cases after eardrum rupture, perforation may lead to ongoing discharge, which is pus-like.
 This drainage is often called otorrhea.
 When this happens, the bacteria involved are most commonly P. aeruginosa or S. aureus.
 This infection may also spread into the mastoid bone (see below) and usually requires injectable antibiotic treatment and sometimes surgery.

 Serious complications or permanent physical injuries from ear infections are very uncommon, but may include:

 Before the introduction of antibiotics, mastoiditis (an infection in the bones located in the skull region behind the ears) was a serious, although rare, complication of otitis media.
 The condition is difficult to treat and requires intravenous antibiotics and drainage procedures.
 Surgery may be necessary.

 If pain and fever persist in spite of antibiotic treatment of otitis media, the doctor should check for mastoiditis.
-Most cases of mastoiditis are generally not associated with ear infections.

 If an infection of the mastoid air cells cannot be controlled with antibiotics, surgery may be needed.

-Meningitis.
 In rare cases, bacteria from a severe ear infection can spread to the tissues surrounding the brain.